bardsley/merseysidelatinfestival/README.md

 Connor
 ------
-- [x] Send me the link (for picture frame?) https://www.twibbonize.com
+- [ ] update action for other lambda functions (workflow for deploying lambdas that don't exist)
+- [x] Allow change name / email
+- [x] capture history of owners and who transferred to
+- [ ] check that a ticket is active when making meal updates
-- [x] resend AWS access
+- [x] check ticket active when transferring
 - [ ] Add a video of the dancing man
-- [ ] Send Adm the SVG files
+- [ ] add student 'banner' to ticket email
+- [x] update resend email lambda
+- [x] add new email templates to send_email
+- [x] move email sending into new function
-- [ ] Email to all not selected meal options
+- [ ] capture history of meal preference changes
+- [ ] purchase fulfilment for in-person payments (cash or card terminal)
+- [ ] capture purchases otd (could be same as above and still send icket email)
+- [ ] check if cs exist in db when checkout
+- [ ] capture if discount codes have been used
 - [ ] artist ticket 99XXXXXXX
-- [ ] Document Lambda & make lambda robust
-- [ ] Allow change name / email.
-- [ ] add additional info to checkout_complete and check if cs exist in db
 - [ ] handle refunds
-- [ ] move email sending into function and make more versitile
+- [ ] Consolidate all the lambda roles and policies
-- [ ] Add link to email http://www.merseysidelatinfestival.com/preferences?email=adam.bardsley@gmail.com&ticket_number=5021048233
+- [ ] Email to all not selected meal options
+- [ ] Import from google into dynamodb
-- [ ] Style email with new logo and bigger it
+- [ ] create a live DB
 - [ ] ?create new sendgrid
+- [ ] Seating plan
+- [ ] Send Adm the SVG files
-- [ ] update action for other lambda functions
+- [ ] Document Lambda & make lambda robust
+- [x] add additional info to checkout_complete
+- [x] Send me the link (for picture frame?) https://www.twibbonize.com
+- [x] resend AWS access
+- [x] Add link to email http://www.merseysidelatinfestival.com/preferences?email=adam.bardsley@gmail.com&ticket_number=5021048233
+- [x] Style email with new logo and bigger it
-- [ ] checkout_complete timeout problem
+- [x] checkout_complete timeout problem
+- [x] Store phone numbers
-- [ ] generate price file dynamically and commit to git
+- [x] generate price file dynamically and commit to git
-- [ ] Consolidate all the lambda roles and policies
+- [x] create a dev DB
+- [x] fix full pass access in stripe

+**Thinking these might be on the wrong list because I don't remeber what they're for**
 - [ ] Logout causes errors
 - [ ] Return on unfiltered shouldn't auto sets
 - [ ] Cutoff meal preferences
-- [ ] Swap meal preferences admin only
+- [ ] Swap meal preferences admin only ¿Could this not use the same endpoint?
-- [ ] Seating plan
-- [ ] Store phone numbers
-- [ ] Import from google into dynamodb
-- [ ] create a live DB and a dev DB
-- [ ] fix full pass access in stripe

 Karen
 -----